britram/hugo-bht/content/post/2018-03-29-and-yet-it-spins.md

 Those of us who work with Internet infrastructure have had decades to get used to the idea that what you see in a protocol's headers, on the wire, is what you get.
-This is a  IP and TCP, as Geoff points out, expose all the information required by their operation to any observer along the path, which can leak sensitive, user-linked metadata.
+IP and TCP, as Geoff points out, expose all the information required by their operation to any observer along the path, which can leak sensitive, user-linked metadata.
 TCP options and timestamp rate drift, for example, can be used as part of relatively unique device